nxrighthere/BurstBenchmarks/README.md

 Discussion
 --------
-Feel free to join the discussion in the [thread](https://forum.unity.com/threads/benchmarking-burst-against-gcc-machine-code-fibonacci-mandelbrot-nbody.715133/) on Unity forums.
+You can find the discussion in the [thread](https://forum.unity.com/threads/benchmarking-burst-against-gcc-machine-code-fibonacci-mandelbrot-nbody.715133/) on Unity forums.

 Supporters
 --------